England Birds & Gardens: Southwest

 The area around the lighthouse is a noted area for Black Redstart and Northern Wheatear, and migrants and overshoots from nearby Europe, and we may be lucky enough to locate a few specialties.
 We also visit the shingle garden of Derek Jarmin, known for its ecological sensitivity and landscaped with flotsam and jetsam left by tides.

 Later in the afternoon, we visit Great Dixter, the family home of the late renowned gardener and author Christopher Lloyd.
 The garden is planted around the buildings, with the arrangement of colours, forms and texture of the plants so well orchestrated that house and garden appear as a beautiful painting.
 Now an international school of gardening, expect to see some exotic introductions to the garden!
 Have your digital camera ready, although you may be too entranced to take pictures!
-Night in Kent.
+Night in Rye/Camber area.

-Day 4: Sissinghurst and Nymans (or Leonardslee Garden if reopened)
+Day 4: Sissinghurst Castle & Leonardslee Garden

 In the morning, we visit the garden at Sissinghurst Castle.
 The ‘garden rooms’ style of planting is one of the most described and emulated in the British Isles.
 It was the joint creation of poet and writer Vita Sackville-West and her diplomat husband Harold Nicholson.
 Their work transformed the ruins of this Elizabethan mansion into a remarkable must-see garden.
 The White Garden, the Purple Garden, the Rose Garden, the Nuttery, the Lime Walk, and the new DelosGarden - scent and colours to be personally savoured.